rlch/tutero-assignment/README.md

 Your job is to make an executable binary that prints the linear ordering to standard output.

 This binary should read from a file `input.txt` which will be mounted to the current runtime path of the binary.
 You should provide a `Dockerfile` that runs this binary, assuming `/usr/src/app` as the working directory. (this means that the `input.txt` will be mounted to `/usr/src/app/input.txt`).
 You may find an example of this setup in `build-example/` -- feel free to use the `Dockerfile` provided if you are using Go.
+- If you're not familiar with Docker, trying building off an example from [here](https://github.com/gauthamp10/dockerfile-boilerplates) for instance, ensuring that `WORKDIR` is `/usr/src/app`.

 The structure of `input.txt` is the a list of the following components (in any order) separated by a newline: